abshirahmed/trmnl-salah-times/src/handlers/plugin-markup-handler/README.md

 In a production environment, you would:

-1. Retrieve user preferences from a database using the access token
-2. Customize the template based on these preferences
+1. Implement caching for frequently accessed templates
+2. Add more robust error handling for database operations
-3. Return the customized template
+3. Optimize template generation for performance
+4. Add monitoring for template generation times